-- Medela® SpecialNeeds™ Feeder (formerly known as the Haberman Feeder™): This nipple has three flow rates: slow, medium and fast.
-The flow rate can be adjusted depending on which line is pointing toward the baby’s nose.
-This nipple has a one-way flow valve to allow the milk to enter your baby’s mouth when you gently squeeze on the nipple (Picture 2).
+- Medela® SpecialNeeds™ Feeder (formerly known as the Haberman Feeder™): The flow rate can be adjusted depending on which line is pointing toward the baby’s nose.
+This nipple has a one-way flow valve to allow the milk to enter your baby’s mouth when the nipple is squeezed.
+(Picture 2).

-- Pigeon™ Nipple/Bottle: The Pigeon™ Nipple fits on any standard bottle.
+- Pigeon™ Nipple/Bottle: This Nipple fits on any standard bottle.
 It has a one-way flow valve that is inserted into the nipple.
 The special nipple has a soft side and a hard side (Picture 3).
 The hard side faces up and the soft side sits on the baby’s tongue.
-There is a notch (air vent) on the nipple that is positioned toward the baby’s nose during feeding.
-The baby compresses on the nipple during feeding to draw the formula or breast milk into the mouth.
+There is a notch (air vent) on the nipple that faces toward the baby’s nose during feeding.
+The baby compresses on the nipple during feeding to draw the formula or breast milk into their mouth.

 - Dr. Brown’s Specialty Feeding System®: This feeding system also has a one-way flow valve that is placed into the nipple to help your baby feed.
-This valve is very important for feeding and cannot be found in the bottles available at stores, so they must be purchased online.
+This valve is very important for feeding.
+It cannot be found in the bottles available at stores, so it must be purchased online.
 Please discuss this with our feeding team.
 The one-way flow valve allows your baby to self-pace by compressing on the nipple.
-The valve can be used with any level nipple, but you must be careful to watch your baby carefully during feeding to make sure the breast milk or formula is not flowing too fast (Picture 4)
+The valve can be used with any level nipple, but you must watch your baby carefully during feeding to make sure the breast milk or formula is not flowing too fast.